Scott County High School: Band

 Each year the Band performs at Assessment, parades, Football and Basket Ball games, and has concerts.
 Students each year audition and are accepted into various Honor Bands, and KMEA Allstate.

 In April 2007, the Symphonic Winds performed at Carnegie Hall in New York City.
 In 2007, Scott County High School Band was named the largest high school or college band in Kentucky.
 In May 2009, the Band when to Atlanta, Georgia to compete in the Dixie Classic Festival where they ranked Distinguished on a National level.
 In February 2010, The Symphonic Winds 4th hour band played at the KMEA yearly convention in Louisville, Kentucky.
 In April 2010, the band went to the Dixie Classic Festival in Chicago, the Symphonic Winds being named Honor Band.
-The Symphonic Winds 4th hour band was invited to play in the Chicago Midwest Band Festival in 2010.
+The Symphonic Winds 4th hour band was invited to play in the Chicago Midwest Clinic Festival in 2010.